-And if each is one, and both are two, she will conceive the two as in a state of division, for if there were undivided they could only be conceived of as one?
+And if each is one, and both are two, she will conceive the two as in

 The eye certainly did see both small and great, but only in a confused manner; they were not distinguished.

 Whereas the thinking mind, intending to light up the chaos, was compelled to reverse the process, and look at small and great as separate and not confused.